eosphoros-ai/liteio/README.md

 ## Quick Start

-The Quick Start Guide helps you to seup a local K8S cluster and deploy LiteIO in it.
+The Quick Start Guide helps you to setup a local K8S cluster and deploy LiteIO in it.

 - [Quick Start](doc/en/quick-start.md)
 - [Setup K8S by kubeadm](doc/en/kubeadm-install.md)